xmrrh/aws-android-social-sample/content/socialapp/cognito/_index.md

 # Authenticating users with Cognito

-In this Chapter, we will implement a user authentication service with Amazon Cognito.
-The lab consists of social authentication via Facebook and authentication via e-mail.
+In this chapter, we will implement a user authentication service with Amazon Cognito.
+The lab consists of social authentication via e-mail.